Takashiidobe/notes/src/system-design/systemsexpert/replication-and-sharding.md

 - This improves availability in some ways, but lowers performance.

-- Asynchonous updates are more performant, but lower consistency, and have more difficult failure modes.
+- Asynchronous updates are more performant, but lower consistency, and have more difficult failure modes.

 ## Sharding